 Tableau Prep is a lightweight, but powerful tool for data analysts to ETL (extract, transform, load) data from multiple data sources into Tableau for data visualization.

-Similar to Power BI's Power Query, Tableau Prep solves for basic data preparation use cases, such as cleansing aggregate datasets coming from multiple sources.
+Tableau Prep solves for basic data preparation use cases, such as cleansing aggregate datasets coming from multiple sources.

 Data can be ETL'd into Tableau with Tableau Prep.